PrudhviGNV/py-automl/README.md

 # Modules
-Py-AutoML is a minimalistic library which not  simplifies the machine learning tasks and also makes our work easier.
+Py-AutoML is a minimalistic library which not only simplifies the machine learning tasks but also makes our work easier.

 Py-AutoML consists of so many functionalities. such as
 -----------------